 Ingredients for the vegetable pan "La Foyeta":

-For 6 - 8 people in a medium-sized paella pan (approx. 60 - 70 cm) operated on gas rings on tripod with gas bottle or on a gas stove with spacer or on a wood fire
+For 6 – 8 people in a medium-sized paella pan (approx. 60 – 70 cm) on gas rings on a tripod with a gas bottle or on a gas stove with a spacer or on a wood fire

 - 6 - 8 tablespoons of extra virgin olive oil